Year-End Fundraising Strategies for a Nonprofit

+A tried and true fundraising strategy, a good email almost always works.
+If the email is done well, that is.
 There are a few handy tips to consider before you write your copy and send your emails on their way:

 - Write attention-grabbing subject lines.
 Tell your supporters what your email is about right in the subject line.
 Be upfront with them.
 If your email is a donation ask, say so.
 An actionable hook like, “Donate now to ABC Nonprofit to give Tanzanian children the books and supplies they need for schooling,” will do wonders.

 - Ask early on.
 Cut to the chase and do not keep your supporters waiting.
 If your email is a donation ask, ask within the first few sentences of your copy.
 If you wait too long, your supporters might trash your email before they get to your ask.